 Welcome to the Christmas Ideas page!
 I hope you will enjoy reading the article on "Teaching the True Meaning of Christmas" and that you will find it encouraging to you as you enter the Christmas Season.

-Find a set of six free Christmas lessons for Children 4-7 years old!
+Find a sets of free Christmas lessons for Children 4-7 and 7-11 years old!
 The lessons include Christmas craft ideas, games, and activities.

 OR...
 How about a set of eight Christmas Coloring Pages for Young Children?
 These separate activity sheets have ideas and instructions to help young children color, decorate, and otherwise glitter and glue their way to Christmas Joy!
 You can even Make a Booklet to take home!

 Younger Children will love doing these easy Christmas Skits over and over again in their classroom.
 Learn all about the Birth of Jesus!

 Find Christmas Skits and Plays that Elementary-age Children and Youth will enjoy doing for your Christmas Pageant!
 See them all here...

 Don't Panic!
 Even if it's not your FIRST TIME, these helpful handouts have lots of fun ideas on planning a Children's Christmas Program!
 You'll find hints on everything from choosing a skit to making the punch!